abdullah-al-masud/msdlib/README.md

 </h2><br>
 The main purpose of this library is to make data science works easier and simpler with less amount of coding, providing helper functions for plotting, ML training, evaluation, result summarization etc.
-The purpose is to focus more on making common tasks easier so that a beginner to mid level developer is able to do his/her jobs easily and can get started career with enough pace.
+The purpose is to focus more on making common tasks easier so that a beginner to mid level developer is able to do his/her jobs easily and can get started career with enough pace.<br><br>

 <h2>
 Dependencies
 </h2><br>

-- Numpy
+* Numpy
-- Pandas
+* Pandas
-- Matplotlib
+* Matplotlib
-- Scipy
+* Scipy
-- Seaborn
+* Seaborn
-- joblib
+* joblib
-- Pytorch (for mlutils package)
+* Pytorch

 All of these packages except Pytorch will be installed automatically during msdlib installation.

-Pytorch should be installed by following installation procedure suggested https://pytorch.org/.
+Pytorch should be installed by following installation procedure suggested https://pytorch.org/.<br><br>